 2 Dads With Baggage shares the life and travels of the Bailey-Klugh family of four, highlighting one of life’s greatest adventures: parenting two teenage girls.
 In addition to parenting stories and tips, you can find lots of lifestyle tips on travel, as well as food and recipes.
 Especially fun is their “Good Living” section that features everything from great books to read, to tips for connecting with teens.

-If you have a favorite blog you’d like to nominate, please email us at firstname.lastname@example.org.
+Have a favorite blog you’d like to nominate?
+Email us at email@example.com.